 10.3 Neither Party shall be obligated to indemnify the other Party in any manner whatsoever for the other Party’s negligence.

-IN NO EVENT SHALL NAMSA OR ITS AFFILIATES BE LIABLE TO CLIENT OR ANY THIRD PARTY FOR DAMAGES UNDER OR AS A RESULT OF A BREACH OF THIS PROJECT AGREEMENT IN EXCESS OF THE TOTAL FEES PAID BY CLIENT TO NAMSA UNDER WHICH THE BREACH IS CLAIMED.
+IN NO EVENT SHALL EITHER PARTY OR ITS AFFILIATES BE LIABLE TO THE OTHER PARTY OR ANY THIRD PARTY CLAIMING THROUGH OR UNDER SUCH PARTY, FOR DAMAGES UNDER OR AS A RESULT OF A BREACH OF THIS PROJECT AGREEMENT IN EXCESS OF THE TOTAL FEES PAID OR PAYABLE BY CLIENT TO NAMSA UNDER WHICH THE BREACH IS CLAIMED.

-NEITHER PARTY SHALL BE LIABLE FOR ANY CONSEQUENTIAL, INCIDENTAL, INDIRECT, EXEMPLARY, SPECIAL, OR PUNITIVE DAMAGES, OR ANY OTHER SIMILAR DAMAGES UNDER ANY THEORY OF LIABILITY, UNDER OR AS A RESULT OF THIS PROJECT AGREEMENT REGARDLESS OF WHETHER THE CLAIM GIVING RISE TO SUCH DAMAGES IS BASED UPON BREACH OF WARRANTY, BREACH OF CONTRACT, STRICT LIABILITY, NEGLIGENCE OR ANY OTHER THEORY, EVEN IF THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY THEREOF.
+NEITHER PARTY SHALL BE LIABLE FOR ANY LOST PROFITS, LOSS OF DATA, EQUIPMENT DOWNTIME, OR FOR ANY CONSEQUENTIAL, INCIDENTAL, INDIRECT, EXEMPLARY, SPECIAL, OR PUNITIVE DAMAGES, OR ANY OTHER SIMILAR DAMAGES UNDER ANY THEORY OF LIABILITY, UNDER OR AS A RESULT OF THIS PROJECT AGREEMENT REGARDLESS OF WHETHER THE CLAIM GIVING RISE TO SUCH DAMAGES IS BASED UPON BREACH OF WARRANTY, BREACH OF CONTRACT, STRICT LIABILITY, NEGLIGENCE OR ANY OTHER THEORY, EVEN IF ADVISED OF THE POSSIBILITY THEREOF.

 THESE LIMITATIONS ON LIABILITY WERE AND ARE AN EXPRESS PART OF THE BARGAIN BETWEEN THE PARTIES AND WERE A CONTROLLING FACTOR IN SETTING THE FEES APPLICABLE TO THIS PROJECTAGREEMENT.
 THE LIMITATIONS ON LIABILITY SET FORTH IN THIS PROJECT AGREEMENT SHALL APPLY REGARDLESS OF THE SUCCESS OR EFFECTIVENESS OF ANY OF THE REMEDIES PROVIDED FOR UNDER THIS PROJECT AGREEMENT.